 Remove about a tablespoon of sauce from pan; combine it with cornstarch in a small bowl, mixing until smooth.

 Whisk cornstarch mixture into sauce and cook until thickened.
 Remove from heat and set aside.

 Cut 4 pineapple slices into chunks.
 (Reserve the rest for another use.)

 When everything is ready, divide quinoa between four shallow bowls.
 Top with tofu, peppers, edamame, and pineapple chunks.

 Drizzle bowls with teriyaki sauce and sprinkle with cilantro, then serve immediately.
 Enjoy!

 Now that you know how to make this Teriyaki Tofu Bowl recipe, have fun substituting your favorite veggies.
 I can’t wait to try broccoli next!

 You could also replace the quinoa with another grain, like brown rice or even pasta.
 Wouldn’t that be delish?

-And if you love one-bowl recipes, make sure to try my Banh Mi Bowl recipe, too!
+And if you love one-bowl recipes, make sure to try these recipes, too

 What is your favorite green habit?